 Section 3: Modeling the Energy Conservation Measures using analysis.tool Cost vs Energy Optimization

 The energy conservation strategies aim to reduce the consumption of energy by using energy more efficiently or by reducing the amount of service used.
 The Energy Conservation Measures (ECM) may include strategies like envelope material upgrades, switching to green energy, implementing shading strategies, etc. and bundles are created consisting of these strategies according to the targeted EUI for the renovated building.
 Cove.tool prepares the automated bundles which will help the user to hit the target EUI.
 Also, the bundles can be easily customized using ‘Change Options’ tab within the Cove.tool web app.

-In conclusion, the renovation projects have a wide scope of upgrading decisions.
-With the fixed budget, it is possible to hit those rigorous energy targets with cove.tool's cost vs. energy optimization.
+In conclusion, renovation projects have a wide scope of upgrading decisions.
+With a fixed budget, it is possible to hit those rigorous energy targets with cove.tool's cost vs. energy optimization.
 The optimization algorithm sorts the bundles from higher performing lowest cost to lower performing higher cost so it is easier for the project team to make the key decisions in the early stages of the project.